 UW Tacoma Statement of Commitment to Diversity

-The Nursing Program at UW Tacoma also supports UW Tacoma's statement of commitment to diversity:
+The School of Nursing & Healthcare Leadership at UW Tacoma also supports UW Tacoma's statement of commitment to diversity:

 To hold constant a nurturing learning and work environment in the midst of change, each member of our UW Tacoma community has the responsibility to build and sustain respectful and supportive relationships, through which intolerance, discrimination and social injustice are confronted and resolved through non-violent behavior.